 The Individual Caseload screen displays the interventions that have been assigned to you on the date in question.

-- Select the intervention that you wish to record contact on from your individual caseload and Select the Open Selected button.
+- Hover over the intervention that you wish to record contact on.

 The Shift Management screen, allows users with service management rights to set and view the shift schedule of the Community nursing team.